apache/incubator-datalab/README.md

                  ├───project
                  └───ssn

-These directories contain the log files for each template and for Data Lab back-end services.
+These directories contain the log files for each template and for DataLab back-end services.
 -   ssn – contains logs of back-end services;
 -   provisioning.log – Provisioning Service log file;
 -   security.log – Security Service log file;